How to watch San Francisco Giants vs. Cincinnati Reds

-The San Francisco Giants kick off a three-game series against the Cincinnati Reds this afternoon.
+The San Francisco Giants take on the Cincinnati Reds again today in game two of this three-game holiday weekend series.

-Taking the mound for the Giants will be Carlos Rodón, who enters today’s game with a 3.43 ERA, 2.15 FIP, with 62 strikeouts to 17 walks in 44.2 innings pitched.
-Rodón’s last start was against the Padres on Saturday, in which he allowed two runs on five hits and four walks, striking out six in six innings of work.
+Taking the mound for the Giants will be Alex Wood, who enters today’s game with a 4.82 ERA, 3.57 FIP, with 39 strikeouts to 12 walks in 37.1 innings pitched.
+His last start was against the San Diego Padres on Sunday, in which he allowed five runs on eight hits and two walks, striking out four in three innings pitched.

-He’ll be facing off against the Reds’ rookie right-hander Graham Ashcraft, who is making just his second appearance for the club.
-His first start was on Sunday against the Toronto Blue Jays, in which he allowed only two runs on four hits, with two walks, striking out three in four and a third innings.
-Before that, he was with the Reds’ Triple-A affiliate, during which time he had seven starts with a 1.65 ERA, with 30 strikeouts to 17 walks in 32.2 innings pitched.
+He’ll be facing off against Vladimir Gutiérrez, who enters today’s game with a 8.70 ERA, 7.27 FIP, with 24 strikeouts to 21 walks in 30 innings pitched.
+His last start was against the Chicago Cubs on Monday in which he allowed four runs on four hits with five strikeouts and two walks in four innings pitched.

+Tommy Pham will miss today’s game again, as he has been suspended for slapping Joc Pederson over fantasy baseball (and, I would like to think, channeling his inner Ron Burgundy in talking about how big of a deal he is in Las Vegas.)

 Lineups